 Spread to the Ear and Become an Infection

-He adds that when these tissues get infected, these increase in size.
+He adds that the infection of these tissues can lead to an increase in its size.
 Next to adenoid tissues which is part of the tonsils, the Eustachian tube(cavity in the middle ear) is located.

 Dr. Siddharth says, “During tonsillitis, the adenoid tissues can become swollen and block the Eustachian tube leading to a buildup of pressure in the ear.
 Furthermore, fluid can get collected in this cavity which can also get infected.”
-Therefore, another complication of tonsillitis is an ear infection.
-(Also Read: 10 Home Remedies for Swollen Adenoids )
+Therefore, another complication of tonsillitis is an ear infection

 Can Cause a Peritonsillar Abscess or Quinsy